Sortir à Québec en hiver: vin chaud, terrasses chauffées et ruelles enneigées

 April 2026 · 5 min · Carrera Café · The Coffee Journal

-Mulled wine: Quebec City's winter drink
+Mulled wine: the winter drink in Quebec

-Quebec Carnival: the unmissable event
+The Quebec Carnival: the must-see event

 Our winter tip